Alex Murdaugh trial jury to visit scene of wife and son’s murders

 Paul was shot twice with a shotgun as he stood in the feed room of the kennels, with the second bullet blowing his brain from its skull.

-Maggie was shot four to five times with an AR-15-style rifle a few yard from her son, as she backed into an ATV parked under a hangar.
+Maggie was shot four to five times with an AR-15-style rifle a few yards from her son, as she backed into an ATV parked under a hangar.

 The visit came at the request of Mr Murdaugh’s defence attorny Dick Harpootlian who asked the judge to put the suggestion to a jury vote as proceedings got under way in Colleton County Courthouse in Walterboro, South Carolina, on Monday morning.